Austin-Williams/cid-accumulator/README.md

 # cid-accumulator

 **IMPORTANT:** This has not been audited or even tested.
-Treat is as a prototype.
+Treat it as a prototype.

 ## How to use